-Learn to use irregular past participles like dicho, escrito, and puesto in the pretérito perfecto to talk about recent actions and experiences in everyday contexts such as paperwork and visas.
+Learn to use irregular past participles like 'dicho', 'escrito', and 'puesto' in the pretérito perfecto to talk about recent actions and experiences related to paperwork and official procedures.

 - The perfect preterite is formed with the present indicative of the verb "haber" plus the past participle of the verb we conjugate.